Study of the Emergence of a Gluon Mass Scale from Center Vortices Using a Wave-Functional Formalism: Abstract

 \section{Abstract}

-Lattice simulations and theoretical analyses consistently identify center vortices and monopoles as key nonperturbative configurations in Yang–Mills theory.
-Independently, studies of correlation functions reveal an infrared behavior characterized by massive-like scales.
-Yet, an open issue is how such correlators can arise in a confining regime characterized by a linearly rising potential rather than a Yukawa one.
-Using an Abelian-projected vacuum wavefunctional peaked on chains formed by center vortices and monopoles, we compute gauge-invariant field-strength correlators.
-We show the emergence of a massive-like correlator constructed from the gauge-invariant two-point field strength observable.
-This behavior arises from the nonoriented soft component of the center-vortex condensate, the same hierarchical mechanism previously shown to produce the area law and Casimir scaling of string tensions.
+Lattice simulations and theoretical analyses consistently identify center vortices and monopoles as key nonperturbative configurations in Yang-Mills theory.
+In the continuum, the effective representation of mixed oriented and nonoriented center vortices showed that these degrees of freedom generate a confining flux tube with $N$-ality.
+Independently, studies of correlation functions reveal an infrared behavior characterized by massivelike scales.
+In this Letter, field correlators are computed for the first time in a theoretical framework based on center vortices.
+Using an Abelian-projected vacuum wave functional peaked on the mixed ensemble, we show the emergence of a massivelike gauge-invariant field strength correlator.
+For this behavior, the nonoriented component in the center-vortex condensate turns out to be essential, as is also the case for producing the correct properties of confining flux tubes.